aseldawy/CS167/Labs/Lab4/CS167-Lab4.md

     * ***(Q5) How many files are produced in the output for each of the two files?***
     * ***(Q6) Explain this number based on the input file size and default block size.***
     * *Hint:* On the local file system, the default block size is configured to be 32 MB.
-7. Run it from the command line on a file in HDFS.
-    * ***(Q7) How many files are produced in the output for each of the two files?***
-    * ***(Q8) Explain this number based on the input file size and default block size.***

-Note: Make sure that you run the namenode and datanode from the command line to access HDFS as explained in [Lab #2](../Lab2/CS167-Lab2.md).
-Alternatively, you can run from IntelliJ IDEA but you will need to provide a fully-qualified path to HDFS, i.e., starting with `hdfs://`.

 Note: If you run your program from the command-line without setting up YARN (see next section), then it runs in standalone mode.

 ### IV.
-Run in Pseudo-distributed Mode (45 minutes)
+Run in Distributed Mode (45 minutes)

 To run your MapReduce program in pseudo-distributed mode, we will need to configure Hadoop to use YARN and start YARN instances.

 *Note:* YARN stands for Yet Another Resource Negotiator and is the default cluster manager that ships with Hadoop.
+1. Login to your CS167 machine.
+2. Among your group memebers that are present in lab, choose the node with the smallest number as the master node.

-1. Configure Hadoop to run MapReduce programs with YARN.
+3. Configure Hadoop to run MapReduce programs with YARN.
 Edit the file `$HADOOP_HOME/etc/hadoop/mapred-site.xml` and add the following part.

     ```xml
     <property>